matrup01/data_import_modules/README.md

     draws a heatmap of y1

     y (str) ... decides which variable y should be plotted, legal strings depend on loaded data

+6.4   WIBS.heatmap(ax,y,**kwargs)

+    draws a heatmap on an existing mpl-axis

+    ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn y (str) ... decides which variable y should be plotted, legal strings depend on loaded data

+    smooth (bool) ... decides if heatmap should be smoothed (gouraud) or show raw data, default-True cmap (str) ... decides which colormap should be used, default-"RdYlBu_r" pad (float) ... moves the colormap away from the axis, default-0 togglecbar (bool) ... toggles colorbar, default-True